Urszula Wawrzeniuk

 Uber’s approach underscores the importance of listening to users and being proactive in addressing their concerns.
 It also highlights how feedback can lead to the development of unique features that set a company apart from its competitors.

-How To stay competitive
+How To Stay Competitive

 However, maintaining a competitive edge in the industry requires not only responding to user feedback but also seeking innovative solutions that are difficult for competitors to replicate.
 This could involve creating highly advanced technological solutions or offering unique features that are not readily available to other firms.